The Bund: Layout

 The Bund stretches one mile (1.6 km) along the bank of the Huangpu River.
 Traditionally, the Bund begins at Yan'an Road (formerly Edward VII Avenue) in the south and ends at Waibaidu Bridge (formerly Garden Bridge) in the north, which crosses Suzhou Creek.

 The Bund centres on a stretch of the Zhongshan Road, named after Sun Yat-sen. Zhongshan Road is a largely circular road which formed the traditional conceptual boundary of Shanghai city "proper".
 To the west of this stretch of the road stands some 52 buildings of various Western classical and modern styles which is the main feature of the Bund (see Architecture and buildings below).
 To the east of the road was formerly a stretch of parkland culminating at Huangpu Park.
 (This park is the site of the infamous sign reported to have proclaimed "no dogs or Chinese", although this exact wording never existed.
 Further information, including an image of the sign, can be found at the article on Huangpu Park.)
 This area is now much reduced due to the expansion of Zhongshan Road.
 Further east is a tall levee, constructed in the 1990s to ward off flood waters.
 The construction of this high wall has dramatically changed the appearance of the Bund.

 Near the Nanjing Road intersection stands the only bronze statue along the Bund, a statue of military officer Chen Yi, who served as the first Communist mayor of Shanghai.
-At the northern end of The Bund, along the riverfront, is Huangpu Park, in which is situated the Monument to the People's Heroes - a tall, abstract concrete tower constructed by the Shanghai government in 1993 to serve as a memorial commemorating Chinese revolutionary martyrs, as well as those who have lost their lives fighting natural disasters in China.
+At the northern end of The Bund, along the riverfront, is Huangpu Park, in which is situated the Shanghai People's Heroes Memorial Tower — a tall, abstract concrete tower constructed by the Shanghai government in 1993 to serve as a memorial commemorating Chinese revolutionary martyrs, as well as those who have died fighting natural disasters in China.